reframejs/reframe/docs/overview.template.md

 On the other hand
 you want to use a framework to quickly get things up and running.

-How about having the best of both worlds?
+Reframe is about giving you the best of both worlds:
-Somehow having the glue code already written for you but with the possiblity of customizing that glue code.
+The glue code already written for you but you have the possiblity to change that glue code.
-Reframe is born out of the following question:

-> Is it possible to design a framework that is as flexible as not using a framework?

-Reframe's answer to that question is a clear "Yes".

 To achieve that Reframe applies following principles:
  - Isolate a maximum of code in do-one-thing-do-it-well libraries.